JBlitzar/chafa-yt/README.md

 ## How this works

-> _Sometimes in life, the best solution is to use pre-existing libraries_ - Sun Tzu, the Art of Software Development
+> _Sometimes in life, the best solution is to utilize pre-existing libraries_ - Sun Tzu, the Art of Software Development

 Pipes `yt-dlp` to `ffmpeg` to `chafa` to `textual` to your eyeballs!